deep-learning-mit/staging/_posts/2022-11-09-how-cnns-learn-shapes.md

 ---
 layout: distill
 title: Can CNN learn shapes?
-description: One widely accepted intuition is that Convolutional Neural Networks (CNNs) that are trained for object classification, combine low-level features (e.g. edges) to gradually learn more complex and abstracted patterns that are useful in differentiating images.
+description: One widely accepted intuition is that Convolutional Neural Networks that are trained for object classification, combine low-level features (e.g. edges) to gradually learn more complex and abstracted patterns that are useful in differentiating images.
 Yet it remains poorly understood how CNNs actually make their decisions, and how their recognition strategies differ from humans.
 Specifically, there is a major debate about the question of whether CNNs primarily rely on surface regularities of objects, or whether they are capable of exploiting the spatial arrangement of features, similar to humans.
 date: 2023-11-09
 htmlwidgets: true